essfeed/rails-ess/README.md

 ```

-And also in a controller to respond with an ESS document:
+And also, in a controller to respond with an ESS document:

 ```ruby